Benevos/benevos-portfolio/README.md

 # About the project

-This project shows my developer porfolio by manifesting the main aspects of my carrer as software engineer.
+This project shows my developer portfolio by manifesting the main aspects of my carrer as software engineer.

 ## Licensing